-Net position, which is the difference between total assets, deferred outflows of resources, total liabilities and deferred inflows of resources, is one indicator of the financial condition of the School District.
+Net position, which is the difference between total assets, deferred outflows of resources, total liabilities, and deferred inflows of resources, is one indicator of the financial condition of the School District.
 When revenues exceed expenses, the result is an increase in net position.
 When expenses exceed revenues, the result is a decrease in net position.
 The relationship between revenues and expenses can be thought of as the School District's operating results.
 The School District's net position, as measured in the Statement of Net Position is one way to measure the School District's financial health, or financial position.
 Over time, increases or decreases in the School District's net position- as measured in the Statement of Activities- are one indicator of whether its financial health is improving or deteriorating.
 However, the School District's goal and mission is to provide success for each child's education, not to generate profits as private corporations do.
 For this reason, many other nonfinancial factors should be considered in assessing the overall health of the School District.

-In the case of the Jasper County School District, assets and deferred outflows of resources exceeded liabilities and deferred inflows of resources by \$16.4 million at June 30, 2022.
+In the case of the Wilkinson County School District, assets and deferred outflows of resources exceeded liabilities and deferred inflows of resources by over \$12.1 million at June 30, 2022.
 To better understand the School District's actual financial position and ability to deliver services in future periods, it is necessary to review the various components of the net position category.
-For example, of the \$16.4 million of net position, about \$9.1 million was restricted for continuation of various Federal programs, debt service and ongoing capital projects.
+For example, of the \$12.1 million in net position, almost \$9.9 million was restricted for continuation of various State and Federal programs, debt service and ongoing capital projects.
 Accordingly, these funds were not available to meet the School District's ongoing obligations to citizens and creditors.

-In addition, the School District had over \$33.1 million (net of related debt) invested in capital assets e.g., land, buildings, and equipment).
+In addition, the School District had \$21.0 million (net of related debt) invested in capital assets (e.g., land, buildings, and equipment).
 The School District uses these capital assets to provide educational services to students within geographic boundaries served by the School District.
-Because of the very nature and on-going use of the assets being reported in this component of net position, it must be recognized that this portion of the net position is not available for future spending.
+Because of the very nature and ongoing use of the assets being reported in this component of net position, it must be recognized that this portion of the net position is not available for future spending.

-Because of the restrictions on net position as discussed above, the School District had an unrestricted (deficit) of \$25.8 million at June 30, 2022.
-The reader should remember this deficit includes pension related charges recorded because of the implementation (fiscal year 2015) of GASB Statement No. 68, Accounting and Financial Reporting for Pensions and GASB Statement No. 71, Pension Transition for Contributions Made Subsequent to the Measurement Date on Amendment to GASB Statement No. 68; and also includes charges recorded because of the implementation (fiscal year 2018) of GASB Statement No. 75, Accounting and Financial reporting for Postemployment Benefits Other than Pensions.
-The School District believes it is also meaningful to view the School District's net position in the following manner:
+Because of the restrictions on net position as discussed above, the School District had an unrestricted deficit of almost \$18.7 million at June 30, 2022.
+The reader should remember this deficit includes pension related charges recorded because of the implementation (fiscal year 2015) of GASB Statement No. 68, Accounting and Financial Reporting for Pensions and GASB Statement No. 71, Pension Transition for Contributions Made Subsequent to the Measurement Date on Amendment to GASB 68; and also includes charges recorded because of the implementation (fiscal year 2018) of GASB Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other than Pensions.
+The School District believes it is also meaningful to view the School District's Net Position in the following manner:

-Net position associated with pension obligations \$ (15,300,990) Net position associated with post-employment benefits other than pesnion obligations (20,602,263) Net position exclusive of pension obligations and post-emeployment benefits 52,291,157 Net position, June 30, 2022 \$ 16,387,904
+Net position associated with pension obligations \$ (10,109,221) Net position associated with postemployment benefits other than pension obligations (13,704,573) Net position exclusive of pension obligations and postemployment benefits 35,959,896 Net Position, June 30, 2022 \$ 12,146,102

-The above analysis reflects, despite pension obligations and postemployment benefits, the School District's net position is a positive \$16.4 million and management believes the School District's financial position is sound.
+The above analysis shows that the recognition of liabilities for pension obligations and postemployment benefits on the financial statements has had a severe effect on the School District's unrestricted net position.
+However, despite these obligations, management believes the School District's financial position is sound.